aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 const vfDevice = await transformer.createTransformDevice(chosenAudioInput);
 ```

-If the transformer returned that Amazon Voice Focus is not supported, or it failed to initialize, this method returns `undefined`.
+If the transformer returned that Amazon Voice Focus/Echo Reduction is not supported, or it failed to initialize, this method returns `undefined`.
 In that case, fall back to the user's chosen audio input and indicate to the user that noise suppression is not enabled.

 The returned `VoiceFocusTransformDevice` can be supplied to a `chooseAudioInputDevice` call in the usual way: